giovtorres/kvm-install-vm/README.md

 - checking for system defaults
 - anything else you would do with a VM

-then this wrapper could be useful for you.
+...then this wrapper could be useful for you.